hashkat/hashkat/docs/tutorial01.md

 <img src='../img/tutorial01/visualization.png'>
 </center>

-We can see that these agents are randomly connected within this network simulation we created, with the highly connected agents at the centre of the visualization and the agents with less connections on the sides.
+We can see that these agents (the red nodes) are randomly connected within this network simulation we created, with the highly connected agents at the centre of the visualization and the agents with less connections on the sides.

 ## Next Steps